-The Company's Chairman during FY2019 was Nancy Fox.
-Nancy Fox was not an independent Director as recommended by ASX Recommendation 2.5.
-However, notwithstanding that Nancy Fox was not an independent Director, given her significant experience as a listed company Director, particularly in the financial services sector, the Board determined that she had the most appropriate mix of skills to act as Chairman of the Company.
+The Company's Chairman during FY2O2O was Nancy Fox.
+Nancy Fox is not an independent Director as recommended by Recommendation 2.5 of the ASX Principles.
+However, notwithstanding that Nancy Fox is not an independent Director, given her significant experience as a listed company Director, particularly in the financial services sector, the Board determined that she had the most appropriate mix of skills to act as Chairman of the Company.